aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 ### Configure Your DataSource :

 Data source could be a database(MySQL) or a collection of metrics(Prometheus).

-Here we will configure Grafana to connect MySQL database.

-In earlier steps we have created a database named "testdb" with a table: "Population".
+Here we will configure Grafana to connect MySQL database.In earlier steps we have created a database named "testdb" with a table: "Population".

 ***Create your datasource as MySQL***

  Complete the web form with your connection details which will looks like below snapshot:

  database: testdb
  username: root
  password: password
  host : ##DNS.ip##:30685

 ***Click on save and test***

  ![](_images/mysql-datasource-connection.PNG)

 If everything is configured correctly, you should see a green box with the message Database Connection OK.